RakhithJK/Mailtrain-org-mailtrain-wiki/RSS-Campaigns.md

+> This feature applies to Mailtrain v1.4+

-Mailtrain can be used to track a RSS feed – whenever a new entry appears in that feed, it is converted into a campaign and sent to specified subscribers
+Mailtrain can be used to track a RSS feed – whenever a new entry appears in that feed, it is converted into a campaign and sent to specified subscribers.
+You can also use merge tags in post content or post title, these are replaced with subscriber specific values.

 ### 1. Create a new RSS campaign